anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Redirects {#redirects}

 [@!RFC7480] describes the use of redirects in RDAP.
-Redirects are prominent in the discovery of authoritative INR servers as the process outlined in [@?RFC9224], which uses IANA allocations, does not account for transfers of resources between INRs. [@!RFC7480, Section 4.3] instructs servers to ignore unknown query parameters.
+Redirects are prominent in the discovery of authoritative INRR servers as the process outlined in [@?RFC9224], which uses IANA allocations, does not account for transfers of resources between INRRs. [@!RFC7480, Section 4.3] instructs servers to ignore unknown query parameters.
 As it relates to issuing URLs for redirects, servers MUST NOT blindly copy query parameters from a request to a redirect URL as query parameters may contain sensitive information, such as security credentials,